Skip to main content

 From Bottleneck to Industry Standard: Tackling Dwell Time in the Supply Chain

-From missed delivery deadlines to unnecessary holding costs, the negative impacts of dwell time on the supply chain are well known.
+Dwell time in trucking can lead to missed delivery deadlines and unnecessary hollding costs, negatively affecting the entire supply chain.
 Excessive, unexpected dwell times can disrupt fleet operations, delay schedules and threaten relationships with customers, all resulting in a loss of productivity and reduced profitability.
-But what exactly is dwell time and how can commercial transportation companies address the issue?
+But what exactly is dwell time in trucking and how can commercial transportation companies address the issue?

 The Federal Motor Carrier Safety Administration (FMCSA) estimates that detention costs the industry more than $3 billion annually in lost time and productivity, while severely impacting driver pay.